POLICIES & PROCEDURES

 Enrollment confirmation deposit

-An $500 USD enrollment confirmation deposit must be received by KEI not later than the enrollment deadline.
+A $500 USD enrollment confirmation deposit must be received by KEI no later than the enrollment deadline.
 The deposit confirms space in the program, reserves housing, guards against damages to the housing and to the mobile phones and, as needed, allows KEI to begin the internship search process.
 The enrollment confirmation deposit is refundable under conditions outlined in the Refund Policy.

-Program Price shall refer to the total cost of the program, including the Program Fee, Customized Options, Promotional Discounts, Deductions for KEI Services, Late Payment Fees and Charges, Change of Status Fees, Application Fee, Late Application Processing Fee and Application Reactivation Fee.
-The Enrollment Confirmation Deposit is not considered part of the Program Price and shall be treated as a separate fee.
-The Program Price is variable, and may change at any time depending on individual circumstances (i.e. late payments, early enrollment, etc.).
+For the purposes of this document, Program Price shall refer to the total cost of the program, including the Program Fee, Customized Options, Promotional Discounts, Deductions for KEI Services, Late Payment Fees and Charges, Change of Status Fees, Application Fee, Late Application Processing Fee, Application Reactivation Fee, and any other costs incurred by KEI on behalf of the student (i.e. Quarantine Accommodation, COVID testing, evacuations, logistics, etc.).
+The Enrollment Confirmation Deposit is not considered part of the Program Price and shall be treated separately.
+The Program Price is variable and may change at any time depending on individual circumstances (i.e. late payments, early enrollment, etc.).

-Students must submit full payment of the Program Price by the registration deadline.
-Students using financial aid and payment plans may defer partial payment of the Program Price under the conditions outlined in the Deferment of Payment and KEI Payment Plan sections.
+Students must submit full payment of the Program Price by the registration deadline, as indicated on the KEI Admissions Notice.
+Students using financial aid and KEI payment plans may defer partial payment of the Program Price under the conditions outlined in the Deferment of Payment and KEI Payment Plans sections of this document.

 - Internship placement and supervision